Shell plc (SHEL) Stock Analysis

 What does Shell plc do?

-Shell generates revenue through five main segments: Integrated Gas (liquefied natural gas and gas-to-liquids conversion), Upstream (crude oil and natural gas extraction), Marketing (fuel retail, lubricants, and EV charging), Chemicals and Products (petrochemical manufacturing), and Renewables and Energy Solutions (biofuels and low-carbon offerings).
-The company operates a vertically integrated model spanning exploration, production, refining, distribution, and retail across Europe, Asia, Africa, the Americas, and Oceania.
+Shell generates revenue through five main segments: Integrated Gas (liquefied natural gas and gas-to-liquids conversion), Upstream (crude oil and natural gas extraction), Marketing (fuel retail, lubricants, and EV charging), Chemicals and Products (petrochemical manufacturing), and Renewables and Energy Solutions (biofuels and decarbonization offerings).
+The company operates a global infrastructure network spanning Europe, Asia, Africa, the Americas, and Oceania, capturing value across the energy supply chain from extraction through consumer-facing retail.

 Bull case

-- ✓Dividend yield of 4.03% with a payout ratio of 45% indicates the company returns substantial cash to shareholders while retaining capital for operations and debt management.
+- ✓Dividend yield of 3.69% with a sustainable 45% payout ratio provides income-focused investors with regular cash returns while retaining capital for operations and debt reduction.

-- ✓Operating margin of 14.87% and net margin of 7.01% demonstrate profitability and operational efficiency despite volatile energy markets.
+- ✓Return on equity of 10.7% and net profit margin of 7.01% demonstrate reasonable profitability and capital efficiency in a cyclical industry.

 Bear case